survivejs/react-book/manuscript/02_developing_with_webpack.md

 # hit return a few times till you have gone through the questions
 ```

 As a result, you should have *package.json* at your project root.
 You can still tweak it manually to make further changes.
-We'll be doing some changes through `npm` tool but it's fine to tweak the file to your liking.
+We'll be doing some changes through `npm` tool, but it's fine to tweak the file to your liking.
 The official documentation explains various [package.json options](https://docs.npmjs.com/files/package.json) in more detail.
 I also cover some useful library authoring related tricks later in this book.

 If you are into version control, as you should, this would be a good time to set up your repository.
 You can create commits as you progress with the project.